npoltorapavlo/c_samples/read-write-lock/README.md

 # read-write-lock

-Multiple threads read / write.
+Multiple threads read/write.
 Build with different locks to see the difference.

 ###### build